irgordon/aperture-pro/README.md

 Adapters are managed via:

-php
 StorageManager::adapter()->store($localPath, $targetPath);

-🔌 Extending Aperture Pro
+Extending Aperture Pro

 Add a new job type

 Implement a handler in JobRunner and enqueue via:

-php
 JobScheduler::enqueue($project_id, 'my_custom_job', ['foo' => 'bar']);

 Add a new storage adapter

 Implement StorageAdapterInterface and register it in StorageManager.

 Add new REST endpoints

 Create a controller in src/Http/Rest/ and register routes in aperture-pro.php.

 Add new admin tabs

 Hook into:

-Code
 do_action('ap_admin_project_tabs', $project_id);

-🧪 Development Notes
+Development Notes

 Fully PSR‑4 autoloaded

 No global functions except helper wrappers